-Welcome to a walker’s paradise, where a network of trails winds past rugged coastlines, through farmland, river valleys and towering forest, to dramatic mountain ranges.
-The diversity of tracks across New Zealand’s national parks and reserves means there’s something for everyone, from leisurely nature trails that bring unique ecosystems into focus, to challenging multi-day adventures in remote, untouched wilderness.
+Welcome to a walker’s paradise, where forests present timeless stories, rugged coastlines intrigue, farmland animals entertain, river valleys inspire and dramatic mountain ranges humble the soul.
+The diversity of tramping tracks across New Zealand’s national parks and green reserves means there’s a hike for everyone, from leisurely nature trails bringing unique ecosystems into focus, to challenging multi-day tramping adventures in remote, untouched wilderness.

-New Zealand is without a doubt one of the best trekking destinations in the world.
-A country incredibly rich in natural beauty and opportunities for adventure, and home to some of the friendliest people you’ll ever encounter anywhere, it’s a must-do destination for anyone who loves to hike and travel.
+New Zealand landscapes are without a doubt one of the best trekking destinations in the world.
+A lush country incredibly rich in natural beauty and opportunities for adventure, and home to some of the friendliest people you’ll ever encounter, it’s a must-do destination for anyone who loves to hike and travel.
+Experience the best of New Zealand with our Guided Hiking NZ tours, including our popular New Zealand Hiking Vacations and New Zealand Hiking Packages, or join us for the best Hiking Tours NZ has to offer, by exploring the best of the North Island with our Guided Walks in North Island, NZ.
+Whether you’re looking for a leisurely hike, or a challenging multi-day trek, our New Zealand Hiking Treks have something for everyone.

-Looking to walk the very best of New Zealand’s landscapes?
-From hiking in the Southern Alps to finding the paths less travelled we offer unique NZ walking experiences.
+With SNM you can walk the very best of New Zealand’s landscapes!
+From altitude hiking in the Southern Alps to taking the paths less travelled we offer unique NZ walking experiences.

-We make sure that you still hike on the most spectacular sections of the famous Great Walks to provide you with a complete experience.
-All of our New Zealand walks are designed by walkers for walkers.
-If you’re looking to explore NZ on foot, so you can really soak in its natural wonders, stunning landscapes and magnificent wildlife, check out the various New Zealand hiking tours.
-Explore the world with your own two feet by embarking on a trekking or walking tour.
+We ensure you hike the most spectacular sections of the famous Great Walks to provide you with a complete experience.
+All of our New Zealand walks are designed by hikers for hikers.
+If you’re looking to explore NZ on foot, explore the world with your own two feet by embarking on a trekking or walking tour.
+You can really take in the natural wonders and stunning landscapes of magnificent wildlife, just check out our various New Zealand hiking tours.

+Did you know that tamping is the second most popular activity in New Zealand, second only to birdwatching!
+And when it comes to places to visit – in the general sense – forest park landscapes are the number one most popular of places to be.
 There are a million ways to travel, but few resonate in the way that trekking does.
-Get back to nature, challenge yourself and enter landscapes well beyond our urban environments.
-Picture yourself embracing unique moments, incredible landscapes and new cultures in some of the most isolated parts of the world.
+Get back to nature, challenge yourself and enter bushclad landscapes well beyond our urban greenspace environments.
+Picture yourself embracing unique geological moments, incredible geographic landscapes and wilderness cultures in some of the most primitive parts of the world.

-You can choose from a range of introductory treks to challenging treks designed to bring you closer to the culture and wilderness of a country.
-Your presence on one of our trekking trips means that you are helping the local community grow and develop both economically and environmentally.
+Choose from a range of introductory treks to challenging treks bringing you closer to the culture and wilderness of a country.
+Your presence on one of our trekking trips means that you are helping the local mountainous communities grow and develop both economically and environmentally.

 No one who visits this magic place ever comes back disappointed.
-Forming the backbone of the South Island is the Kā Tiritiri o te Moana mountain range, a playground for adventurers who don’t mind being dwarfed by nature.
-The North Island is itself split in two by epic mountain ranges but is also home to rich volcanic soils, secluded beaches and rolling farmland.
-There is little wonder that it is nearly impossible to decide where the best hikes in New Zealand lie: the north or the south?
+Forming the backbone of the South Island is the Kā Tiritiri o te Moana mountain range, dominated by Beech forest; a playground for forest adventurers who don’t mind being dwarfed by nature.
+The North Island – home to Podocarp and broadleaf diversity – is itself split in two by epic mountain ranges but is also home to rich volcanic soils, secluded beaches and rolling farmland.
+Thus North Island tramping makes it nearly impossible for deciding where the best hikes in New Zealand lie: the north island or the south island?

 If you’re planning a hiking trip, then you’ve come to the right place.
 With varied terrain and somewhat temperamental weather system, it pays to be clued up about what to expect from your New Zealand hiking experience.
 So, with that in mind, we’ve collated a wealth of research and resources to compile an up-to-date hiking guide filled with everything you could ever want to know about New Zealand hiking trails.